 The Catholic Church believes that the 'task of imparting education belongs primarily to the family' and that parents 'have a primary and inalienable duty and right in regard to the education of their children' (Vatican II - Decree on Christian Education nn 3 & 6).
 This duty and right as emphasised at the child's Baptism when the Church reminded parents that they were 'accepting the responsibility of training their child in the practice of the faith'.
-Catholic school are a means to provide the Catholic community with a forum to educate and form their children in the faith, and to offer them an experience of following Jesus as members of the Catholic community.
+Catholic schools exist to work with parents to educate and form children as missionary disciples, and to offer them experiences of following Jesus within their local Catholic community.